»Employer Frequently Asked Questions

 Intern: Unpaid position; no school credit.
 These positions are prevalent in the public sector (e.g., government agencies, public interest organizations).
 Interns perform work similar to that of a law clerk.

 Extern: Unpaid position; school credit.
-Similar to an intern, an extern would primarily work in the public and non-profit sector.
+An extern would primarily work in the public and non-profit sector and for companies.
 Those hired by judges (while in law school) would also be considered an extern.
 There are other opportunities for externships in other sectors, such as entertainment.
 For more information, please visit our Externship Program.

 +-I need a law clerk ASAP.
 Where do I announce the job?